Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Introduction

-Understanding how to properly handle and process data is a crucial skill for students learning data analysis, one that can lead to more efficient and accurate analyses (1).
-We refer to this process as \emph{data wrangling}; it is also referred to as \emph{data munging}, \emph{data manipulation}, or \emph{data pre-processing}.
+Understanding how to properly handle and process data is a crucial skill for students learning data analysis, one that can lead to more efficient and accurate analyses (1,2).
+We refer to this process as \emph{data wrangling}; it is also referred to as \emph{data munging}, \emph{data manipulation}, \emph{data management}, among other names (2).
 This involves cleaning, transforming, and restructuring data sets.

 Working with data and wrangling tasks \emph{physically}, through tools such as mathlink cubes, before transitioning to abstract representations via coding can help enhance students' understanding of the material.
-When targeting an abstract concept, such as how to manipulate a data set too large to physically see, it can be helpful begin with tangible, concrete illustrations (2).
-Additionally, the process of learning how to code can be intimidating for beginners; moving away from the computer to engage in more accessible, hands-on activities can significantly enhance the learning experience (3).
+When targeting an abstract concept, such as how to manipulate a data set too large to physically see, it can be helpful begin with tangible, concrete illustrations (3).
+Physical materials, or \emph{manipulatives}, have been used to support a wide variety of education goals (4--6), and mathematics specifically (7--11), for decades.
+A meta-analysis of the efficacy of teaching mathematics with concrete manipulatives indicated that the use of manipulatives has a positive impact on learning compared to instruction with only abstract mathematical symbols, with the largest impact on learning outcomes of retention (12).
+In computer science there is a history of using physical manipulatives to teach programming, dating back to 1995 with AlgoBlock (13), and research has shown that manipulatives can be beneficial to student learning (14--16).
+Additionally, the process of learning how to code can be intimidating for beginners; moving away from the computer to engage in more accessible, hands-on activities can significantly enhance the learning experience (17).
 By using physical objects like mathlink cubes, students can more easily grasp the concepts of data wrangling, as they can visually and tangibly see the effects of their actions.
 This hands-on approach can help students develop a deeper understanding of the data wrangling process, which they can then translate to a more abstract understanding needed to implement the wrangling techniques via code.
+Notably, much of the research in this area is focused on primary and secondary education (K-12); we are interested in assessing whether these tools can be useful at the undergraduate level.